Felixthomas-dev/Water-Potability-Prediction-with-ML-Classification/README.md

 ## Methodology

-The methodology includes data pre-processing, exploration, outlier handling, and machine learning model training and evaluation, specifically focusing on KNN and Random Forest algorithms.
+The methodology encompasses data pre-processing, cleaning, exploration, and handling of missing values and outliers.
+Feature engineering is performed to standardize input variables, and the dataset is split into training and test sets.
+Finally, KNN and Random Forest Classification models are trained and evaluated.

+## Model Training and Evaluation

+Two machine learning models are explored:

+- **KNN**: A straightforward method that classifies water based on the majority vote of its nearest neighbors.
+- **Random Forest Classifier**: An ensemble technique that uses multiple decision trees to improve prediction accuracy.

+Performance metrics such as accuracy, precision, recall, and F1-score are used to evaluate the models.

 ## Results